codatio/codat-docs/docs/using-the-api/push.md

 ### 2. Webhooks

+- More chat on this.

 A second option for monitoring push operations is to register a subscription to the "Push status changed" rule.
 This can be configured by following the instructions in our documentation for [subscribing to rules](/introduction/webhooks/core-rules-create).

+- Next steps: Checkout guide on creating and invoice in Sage Intacct.
+(The new guide).